itsevalieu/cra-twitter/README.md

     `sh npm start `
     Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
     The page will reload if you make edits.
 You will also see any lint errors in the console.
+2. Start the proxy server for development.
+    `sh npm run proxy`
+    You need to start the proxy server in order to make requests to the Twitter API.

-2. Test
+3. Test
     `sh npm test `
     Launches the test runner in the interactive watch mode.
     See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-3. Builds the app for production to the `build` folder.
+4. Builds the app for production to the `build` folder.

         ```sh
         npm run build